nhdadmin/AlienMC-FTBSubreddit-Public-Server/README.md

 *IRC Channel:* [#ftbsubredditserver (Freenode)](http://goo.gl/0kdOD)

-*Github:* https://github.com/FTBSubredditServer *(Hint: You're on it)*
+*Github:* https://github.com/AlienMC *(Hint: You're on it)*

 ---

 *This server is in no way affiliated with the developers of the Feed The Beast Mod Pack.
-Should you have any questions or concerns please message the mods over at /r/FTBSubredditServer*